Sunilnayak7045/Android-data-binding/README.md

             android:text="@{quote.author}"
   />

-variable use karenge to bind the views
+variable(quote) are used to bind the views
 ---------------------------------------------------------